zt64/Minkinator/README.md

 To get started, clone this repository using `git clone https://github.com/Litleck/Minkinator.git`.
 After cloning run `npm install` in your terminal before starting the bot.
+It can be difficult getting some packages such as [Sodium](https://www.npmjs.com/package/sodium), [Canvas](https://www.npmjs.com/package/canvas), and [SQLite3](https://www.npmjs.com/package/sqlite3).
+It's best to follow the guides for installing them on their npm pages as it varies between operating system.

 You will also need a bot token and a DarkSky API key.

 Create a file called `tokens.json` in the `/src/config/`, and paste the tokens in their respective places.